 At the same time do you realize how hard it gets for the entrepreneur to lose one potential client?

-Moreover, let’s give a view to all the figures below –
+Moreover, let’s give a view of all the figures below

 - 73% of mobile internet users say that they left the website because of slow loading.